 Attend a lecture by Oregon Black Pioneers, a non-profit group that gives interactive presentations on the state’s rich African American heritage at schools, libraries and historical sites throughout Oregon.

 Take a tour of our “Walls of Pride,” a collection of murals and public art in North and Northeast Portland created by local painters and sculptors.
-A book and map are available from Know Your City.

 View multicultural art exhibits, dance and performance at the Interstate Firehouse Cultural Center.